-Brannon Dunn finished his first season as Valpo’s defensive line coach and run game coordinator in 2019.
+Brannon Dunn completed his second season as Valpo's defensive line coach in Spring 2021.

-He played a key role in Valpo ranking fourth in the Pioneer Football League in rushing defense by allowing just 184.2 yards per game on the ground, the team’s highest league ranking in rushing defense since 2007.
-Dunn’s position group included Trejuan Purty, who earned All-PFL Honorable Mention status in his first season on campus.
+Dunn played a key role in Valpo ranking fourth in the Pioneer Football League in rushing defense in 2019 by allowing just 184.2 yards per game on the ground, the team’s highest league ranking in rushing defense since 2007.
+His position group included Trejuan Purty, who earned All-PFL Honorable Mention status in his first season on campus.
 Purty finished tied for sixth in the PFL in sacks with 3.5.

 Dunn was part of the defensive staff for a 2019 Valpo team that ranked in the Top 5 in the PFL in scoring defense (32.0, fifth), total defense (381.6, fourth), rushing defense (184.2, fourth) and passing defense (197.3, fifth).
 The defense also thrived in critical down-and-distance situations, as the team’s opponent third-down conversion percentage of 32.4 ranked second in the league and its opponent fourth-down conversion percentage of 46.2 was third.

 In Dunn’s first season, Valpo ranked in the Top 5 in the PFL in scoring defense for the first time since 2004.
 The team finished fourth in the PFL in total defense, its best ranking in that area since 2007.
 The rushing defense (fourth) and passing defense (fifth) cracked the top five in the league for the first time since 2007 and 2008, respectively.
 On third down, the Valpo defense permitted opponents to convert just 32.4 percent of the time, the team’s best third-down defense since holding opponents to 28.7 percent in 2000.
 The 2019 campaign marked the first time Valpo finished in the top five in the PFL in scoring defense, total defense, rushing defense and passing defense all in the same season in over 19 years.